googlemaps-samples/maps-sdk-for-ios-samples/README.md

 The `snippets` sub-directory contains code snippets that can be found in the developer documentation site.

 ## Deprecated Samples
+> [!WARNING]

-The `GoogleNavigation`, `GoogleNavigation-Swift`, `GooglePlaces`, `GooglePlaces-Swift` and `MapsAndPlacesDemo` folders contain deprecated code samples and will be removed in the near future.
+> The `GoogleNavigation`, `GoogleNavigation-Swift`, `GooglePlaces`, `GooglePlaces-Swift` and `MapsAndPlacesDemo` folders contain deprecated code samples and will be removed in the near future.
 For Navigation SDK and Places SDK please see the separate sample app repos listed above.

 ## Contributing